dhanisha-org/AdoMigration/README.md

 # AdoMigrationMaster
-This master repo is using to migrate ADO to Github
+This master repo is using to migrate ADO to Github Readme updated